Accreditation and Statement of Educational Effectiveness

 Statement of Educational Effectiveness

 The seminary seeks to educate and form public leaders who are committed to developing and nurturing individual believers and communities of faith for engagement in the world.
 Our various degree programs combine high academic standards with practical experience to prepare graduates for both lay and ordained ministries.
-Although the seminary is a Lutheran seminary, it strives to be ecumenical, multi-cultural, and hospitable in all aspects of campus life.
-Our faculty is comprised of professors from various faith traditions and it welcomes students from a range of faith backgrounds including Anglican, Baptist, Methodist, Presbyterian, Church of God in Christ, and United Church of Christ.
+Although the seminary is a Lutheran seminary, it strives to be ecumenical, multicultural, and hospitable in all aspects of campus life.
+Our faculty is comprised of professors from various faith traditions, and LTSP welcomes students from a range of denominational backgrounds, including Anglican, Baptist, Methodist, Presbyterian, Church of God in Christ, and United Church of Christ.

 Student learning is assessed by collecting and processing data from course evaluations, contextual education evaluations, student portfolios, and various other student assessment forums.
 This process, along with feedback from students and alumni, has led to the enhancement of the curriculum and the way it is taught.
-The seminary’s judicatories also provide important information on students/alumni, which feeds into our ongoing decision making process.
+The seminary’s judicatories also provide important information on students and alumni, which feeds into our ongoing decision making process.

-By the time of graduation, we endeavor to have equipped our first (MDiv, MAR, MAPL) students with the knowledge, skills, and competencies consistent with institutional and appropriate higher education goals.
+By the time of graduation, we endeavor to have equipped our first theological degree (MDiv, MAR, MAPL) students with the knowledge, skills, and competencies consistent with institutional and appropriate higher education goals.
 Data show that students from our first theological degree programs demonstrate excellent ability to articulate clearly and embrace the roles and responsibilities of the professional ministry for which they are preparing.
-Over a ten year period (August 1, 2000–August 1, 2010), 80% of students admitted into our MDiv program have graduated, and 70% in all programs.
-Within the first four months after the 2012 graduation, 79% of the MDiv, MAR, and MAPL students either found employment in their vocation or went on for further study.
+Over a ten-year period (August 1, 2000 to August 1, 2010), 80% of students admitted into our MDiv program have graduated, and 70% in all programs.
+Of those MDiv, MAR, and MAPL students who graduated in May 2014, 90% are known to have found employment in their vocation or gone on for further study.